b-l-proctor/Natural-Resources-Project/CHARTER.md

 ## Working agreements (internal to owner team)

-- **Sync rhythm:** Swimlanes should be done by Saturday at noon.
+- **Sync rhythm:** Swimlanes should be done by Saturday at 5 pm.
 On Thursday afternoons, things should be synced.
 - **Code review:** Brooke will upload all code by Thursday nights.
 - **Decision rule:** It's just me, so I guess I am not worried.
 I will confer with the stakeholders as needed.